-The start of a New Year means it’s time to set new goals, jumpstart lifestyle changes, and possibly bring home a new addition to your home.
 When you first bring home a new dog, it can be exciting, challenging, and a bit overwhelming.
-It is important to consider your lifestyle and how a new pup will play into your schedule.
+It’s important to consider your lifestyle and how a new puppy will play into your schedule.

 For example, do you travel often, have allergies, or like to get out and adventure outdoors on weekends?

 All of these questions could play a role in which dog breed joins your family.
 Here are six reasons why you should match a dog breed to your lifestyle and unleash the potential of an amazing animal companion co-pilot for life.

 With many wonderful dog breeds to consider, which do you choose?
 Perhaps take a lead from your lifestyle and personality to become a match to your ideal furry companion.

 If you reside in a city apartment, it can be hard to pick the perfect pup.
 Do you automatically go with a small dog due to living in an apartment?
 While the French Bulldog and the Cavalier King Charles are fan favorites, your ultimate dog breed for city apartment living might be a Greyhound or Great Dane.

 These loveable big pups enjoy cozy quiet time with their best mate or nightly stroll around the neighborhood.

 Most importantly, whichever dog you pick, make sure it is comfortable and happy in its smaller space.